Thompson scores 4 TDs as K-State stuns No. 5 Sooners, 48-41

 Oklahoma: The Sooners could still reach the playoffs by winning out and getting some help, but the task become much more challenging.
 And the road doesn’t get any easier with games against No. 23 Iowa State and No. 14 Baylor.

-Kansas State: The Wildcats have won back-to-back Big 12 games after dropping their first two, and they gave Klieman a signature win as he tries to build on longtime coach Bill Snyder’s success.
+Kansas State: The Wildcats have won back-to-back Big 12 games after dropping the first two, and gave Klieman a signature win as he tries to build on longtime coach Bill Snyder’s foundation.

 KICKING AWAY